OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

-For more information refer to [creating your first multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) and [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to [creating your first multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) andÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I deploy to multiple tenants in a single deployment?

 No. A tenant is treated like a smaller slice of an environment.
 Octopus creates a new deployment for every tenant/environment combination you are deploying a release into.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I deploy to multiple tenants at the same time?

 Yes!
-You can create multiple tenanted deployments at the same time very easily by using the Octopus UI, `octo.exe` or any of the build server extensions.
-You can choose multiple tenants using [Tenant Tags](/docs/home/key-concepts/tenants/tenant-tags.md) or all of the tenants in an environment.
-For more information refer to [deploying releases with octo.exe](/docs/home/api-and-integration/octo.exe-command-line/deploying-releases.md) and [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+You can create multiple tenanted deployments at the same time very easily by using the Octopus UI,Â `octo.exe`Â or any of the build server extensions.
+You can choose multiple tenants usingÂ [Tenant Tags](/docs/home/key-concepts/tenants/tenant-tags.md) or all of the tenants in an environment.
+For more information refer toÂ [deploying releases with octo.exe](/docs/home/api-and-integration/octo.exe-command-line/deploying-releases.md)Â and [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).

 ### Can I have a combination of tenanted and untenanted projects?